Form Controls

 ->setDefaultValue(new DateTime)

-->addRule($form::Min, 'The date must be at least a month old.', new DateTime('-1 month'));
+->addRule($form::Min, 'The date must be at least one month old.', new DateTime('-1 month'));

 By default, it returns a DateTimeImmutable object.
-Using the setFormat() method, you can specify a text format or timestamp:
+Using the setFormat() method, you can specify a text format or a timestamp:

 $form->addDate('date', 'Date:')